 Speaking of the brewing process, thank goodness for the little strings attached to the tea bag right?
 I can't tell you how many times my entire tea bag (string and all) has fallen into the pot during the steeping process.
 Haha.

 Oh, well!
 It's still the perfect taste!
-Just continue to steep your tea bags for about an hour for the best results (but you can do up to 2 hours, if desired).
+Just continue to steep your tea bags for about 20 minutes (minimum) to an hour for the best results.
+The longer, the stronger!